 - For “Severe Learning Disability” DVLA state that candidates must not drive and notification must be made; licencing is likely to be refused.

-If the medical condition does not match any of the conditions listed in “Your Health” (section 4) of the D1 licence application form you are advised to give details of the medical condition in a covering letter and attach this to the D1 application form.
-Licence holders who did not notify DVLA on application or who have been subsequently diagnosed should ring DVLA Medical Unit on 0300 790 6806 for advice.
+If the medical condition does not match any of the conditions listed in “Your Health” (section 4) of the D1 licence application form you are advised to give details of the medical condition in a covering letter (or provide the GP letter above) and attach this to the D1 application form.
+For further advice ring DVLA Medical Unit on 0300 790 6806.